 It did not take much for early humans, after the discovery of fire, to realize that depending on the quality of burnt wood the odor produced also varied, especially when among the various stumps there were branches, roots, flowers, resins, or fruits.

 Air and Fire are therefore the two main elements, but also the Earth from which the essential components for the mixtures come.
-Water, on the other hand, is represented by the liquid form in which resins are often found before crystallizing, as well as an ingredient used to dissolve the rubbery elements in order to make the mixture compact and elastic before processing.
+On the other hand, water is represented by the liquid form in which resins are often found before crystallizing, as well as an ingredient used to dissolve the rubbery elements to make the mixture compact and elastic before processing.

 The perfume, in essence, can be assimilated to the Spirit or to the Ether.